If you have never tried to Quilt As You Go then a set of placemats is the perfect fast and easy project.

 QAYG placemats are also a wonderful gift and take no time at all to make.

 That is a perfect size for placemats and the price is very reasonable.
 I had used Soft and Stable Stabilizer before for a batik crazy tote and really like the stability it gave to it.
 I made another tote and I think I forgot to blog about it!
-I’ll have to get to work on that one.
+I'll have to get to work on that one.
+You can also buy it by the yard.

 I pulled out my bin of teal and turquoise fabrics from my Island Batik stash - have I ever mentioned how much I love my batik stash?
 The backing was used on one of the first quilts I made for Island Batik - Blue Sapphire.